-This manual is a guide for students who are planning or pursuing their graduate studies in Engineering Mechanics at Virginia Tech.
+This manual is a guide for students who are planning to or are pursuing their graduate studies in Engineering Mechanics at Virginia Tech.
 This guide is intended to supplement, not to replace, the Graduate Catalog published by the Graduate School of Virginia Tech.

 All references to credit hours in this manual are based on the semester system.
+Table of Contents